If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 There are some additional factors you should consider before you become a landlord.
 You’ll need to be familiar with safety and building codes and several federal, state, and local laws protecting tenants’ rights.
 You risk facing fees or an expensive lawsuit if you ignore these laws.

-You’ll also need to be prepared to handle maintenance concerns and unexpected repairs, and, in some cases, you may even need to evict a tenant.
+You’ll also need to be prepared to handle maintenance concerns and unexpected repairs, and, in some cases, you may even need to evict a resident.